 Would the following (redlined edit of Response 6) be a more accurate way of answering the question?

-Response No. 6: In the event of a constraint at a receipt point, or pooling area, shippers would be allocated receipt point rights on that day and at that point pro rata based on El Paso's current tariff and their receipt point rights received under the allocation plan implemented as a result of this proceeding.
+Response No. 6: In the event of a constraint at a receipt point, then the receipts at the constrained point would be prorated first among Shippers with primary receipt rights at the subject point up to the lesser of their primary receipt point rights on that day and at that point or total pool transfer capacity Next, remaining capacity at the constrained receipt location would then be prorated among the other nominations based upon confirmed nominations until the constraint is eliminated.
+If the constraint is on the whole pool (i.e., getting gas out of that pool to the next pool (linear) or onto the transport agreements (either linear or as El Paso has proposed it), then shippers would be allocated (prorated across all receipt points into that pool (including in the case of linear pooling, the upstream pool feeding the constrained pool until the constraint is eliminated.

 12. Please provide both an electronic and hard copy version of the 20 pools over laid on the schematic of the El Paso system.
 Please provide this in sufficient detail to identify which lines and portions of each line are in each pool.